archagon/tasty-imitation-keyboard/README.md

 ## Build Instructions

-1. Build the Keyboard target.
+1. Edit Scheme for the Keyboard target and set the Executable to be HostingApp.app.
-2. In the Simulator, go to Settings→General→Keyboard→Keyboards→Add New Keyboard and add the third-party keyboard.
+2. Run the Keyboard target.
-3. Edit Scheme for the Keyboard target and set the Executable to be TransliteratingKeyboard.app.
+3. Go to `Settings→General→Keyboard→Keyboards→Add New Keyboard` on your device and add the third-party keyboard.
-4. Build and run the Keyboard target.
-The container app should open up, and you should be able to select the custom keyboard via the globe icon.
+4. Go back to the app.
+You should be able to select the keyboard via the globe icon.

 ## Learning goals for this project: